Welcome to Overeaters Anonymous. This series of questions may help you determine if you are a compulsive eater.

 - Does your eating behavior make you or others unhappy?

 Have you answered yes to three or more of these questions?
-If so, it is probable that you have or are well on your way to having a compulsive overeating problem.
+If so, it is probable that you have, or are well on your way to having a compulsive eating problem.
+Some of us overeat, some under-eat, some binge and purge, some over-exercise for weight control.
+We all have an addictive relationship with food.
 We have found that the way to arrest this progressive disease is to practice the Twelve-Step recovery program of Overeaters Anonymous.

-Overeaters Anonymous is a fellowship of individuals who, through shared experience, strength and hope, are recovering from compulsive overeating.
+Overeaters Anonymous is a fellowship of individuals who, through shared experience, strength and hope, are recovering from compulsive eating and compulsive food behaviors.
 We welcome everyone who wants to stop eating compulsively.
 There are no dues or fees for members; we are self-supporting through our own contributions, neither soliciting nor accepting outside donations.
 OA is not affiliated with any public or private organization, political movement, ideology or religious doctrine; we take no position on outside issues.
-Our primary purpose is to abstain from compulsive overeating and to carry this message of recovery to those who still suffer.
+Our primary purpose is to abstain from compulsive eating and compulsive food behaviors, and to carry this message of recovery to those who still suffer.

 Is OA for You?